tjj9020/kinable/PROJECT_PLAN.md

             *   If moderation blocks, return an error.
         *   Update `ChatRouterFunction` unit tests.
     *   **Multi-Region Consideration**:
-        *   Moderation logs should include region information.
+        *   Moderation logs should include region information (e.g., as a separate attribute in the `ModerationLogTable`).
-        *   Ensure `ModerationLogTable` follows region-aware naming and partition key design.
+        *   Ensure `ModerationLogTable` follows region-aware naming.
+Its partition key design and access patterns must adhere to the multi-region DynamoDB principles outlined in Core Principle #6 (e.g., regionalized key values, write-locality).
     *   **Definition of Done**: Prompts are moderated via interfaces.
 Flagged prompts are blocked and logged.
 Unit tests pass.
     *   **Commit Point**: After moderation implementation for prompts, testing.